 Currently these criteria are available on request at the office.
 All nursery schools and classes send their offers of places to Bristol parents during the first week of May and it is recommended that parents confirm whether they wish to take up the offer of the place within two weeks of receipt of the offer.

-Admission procedure begins with a letter from us, accompanied by a slip to send back to the school which will indicate your place preference i.e. Mornings or Afternoons and whether you will require wraparound.
+Admission procedure begins with a letter from us, accompanied by a slip to send back to the school which will indicate your place preference i.e. Mornings, Afternoons or two and a half days and whether you will require additional hours.
 You will then get another letter in July with a date and time when two members of staff will visit you and your child in your home.
 This enables us to meet your child and complete any necessary paperwork.
 You will be given a start date when you and your child will visit the class.
 You will be invited to stay with your child for the first session.
 The following session you will be asked to leave your child for a short period while remaining on the school premises.
 The time taken over your child’s settling in process will depend upon how you, your child and the staff team feel your child is coping.